Oblongmana/twitter-follows-extract/README.md

 # twitter-follows-extract
 Extracts Twitter followers/following lists to a CSV.

 Doesn't require any API shenanigans, just being logged in.

 Requires a bunch of scrolling, may only work in Chrome, super-scuffed.
 Based on some similarly scuffed code used for extracting Slack emoji from browser, where there's a similar dynamic-loading system for content.

-There is almost certainly better ways to do this, but they probably involved API setup, where this just requires you to open the page while logged in (and push a bunch of buttons).
+There are almost certainly better ways to do this, but they probably involve API setup, where this just requires you to open the page while logged in (and push a bunch of buttons).

-VERY likely to break.
-Feel free to mess with this as you need
+⚠ **VERY likely to break.
+Feel free to mess with this as you need**

 ## How to use